subvisual/2018.mirrorconf.com/src/data/speakers/aras-bilgen.md

 Previously, he was at Microsoft Research, where he developed a gestural system for interacting with displays remotely.
 He completed similar research efforts at the University of California, Irvine and Lancaster University, United Kingdom.

 Aras holds a BSc from Bilkent University and an MSc in Computer Science from Georgia Tech.
 He is currently pursuing a BA in Sociology from Anadolu University.
 He is an avid cook and he drives his colleagues crazy by winning all food-related trivia games.

+## Avoiding Arctic Expeditions: Ways to do research together

+A bad user research program feels like an arctic expedition.
+A small team of researchers take their super-special equipment, go to far places by themselves, and then send a report six months later.
+No one knows about how they worked, no one knows if they made the right assumptions, no one was able to help them with the hard work.
+The team struggles to relate to the users by reading a dense report, so they stop at page 5.

+It doesn’t have to be this way.
+Everyone can and should be a part of user research, so that we can all learn faster and find better insights.
+In this talk we will go over four steps to turn heavy, siloed research efforts into distributed, collaborative research projects.
+We will discuss tenets of good user research, show methods to work with actual users, and share ways to sustain a user-centric culture, so that you and your teams can get richer insights faster, together.